 If you've arranged to have your organization's data imported:

-Decide when you will activate imported agencies and imported users.
+Decide when you will activate imported agencies (programs) and users.
 (We recommend activating the agencies just prior to the agency trainings, and activating the users when the site is ready to launch to the public.)

 Go through your site's templates and customize them as needed.
 Remember that you can only use the template keys available, and that you shouldn't edit the text within template keys.
 And don't forget to add custom signatures!

-(optional) To get an idea of what notifications look like, you can test them by creating a test need for your agency and then responding to it when logged in as the agency manager.
+(optional) To get an idea of what notifications look like, you can test them by creating a test need for your agency (progam) and then responding to it when logged in as the agency manager.
 You'll receive the message that someone has responded to your need, and you'll also receive the confirmation that goes to the volunteer.

 Other Site-Management Items to Consider